 The downside of all this goodness is the price which can be really biting for up and coming companies.
 Volusion is not the platform you start your store with but it is definitely a platform your store can grow into over time.

-That is what makes WooCommerce special - if you need a custom-designed platform for your marketplace - it is probably the best choice.
+That is what makes WooCommerce a great option - if you need a custom-designed platform for your marketplace - it is probably the best choice.

 Essentially, Woocommerce is a Wordpress plugin, it provides a wide arsenal of tools to construct a store straight out of dreams.
 The library of plugins is deep enough to cover any cause and there are more than enough tools to make your own if you ever need one.
 The downside of it is that it requires significant understanding of the technical side of things.

-However, the biggest advantage of WooCommerce is that you have absolute control over your data.
-Unlike Shopify which redirects from your domain during the checkout process, WooCommerce leaves it all in-house which is an important thing for security reasons.
+WooCommerce's advantage is that you have absolute control over your data.
+Unlike Shopify which redirects from your domain during the checkout process, WooCommerce leaves it all in-house which is an essential thing for security reasons.

 OpenCart is a relatively small-scale platform that offers a reasonable alternative to the “big boys” i.e. Shopify and Magento.
 It provides the very same basic set of features and also loads and loads of community-based third-party plugins for any cause.
 In many ways, OpenCart is good eCommerce shopping cart software for medium-sized niche marketplace with the reasonable turnaround.